 Discover “Kudo Cards”

 Kudo cards are a way to express gratitude in a written and visible way.
-Express your appreciation for a colleague for completing a task, giving support, helping you out, meeting a deadline, whatever!
+Express your appreciation for a colleague for completing a task, giving support, helping you, meeting a deadline, whatever!
 A Kudo is written and provided by your peers (including ‘hierarchical’ peers).
 Everyone can give a Kudo to everyone!

 How to begin?